zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Ricardo says, “I was really looking forward to a ga me of golf.”
 “To look forward to” something is to anticipate something in the sen se that you want to do it.
 “I’m looking forward to having a glass of wine this afte rnoon.”
 I really want to have a glass of wine.
 Thinking about it makes me happy.
 Th at would be what Ricardo is doing here.
 He’s “looking forward,” or “was looking  forward,” to a game of golf.

 Emma says, “You play golf all the time.
 How often d o we get the chance to do other outdoor activities, such as horseback riding and zip-lining.”
 “Horseback (horseback) riding” is when you get on top of a hor se and go with the horse, usually at a slow speed, but sometimes at a fast sp eed, depending on how good you are at riding a horse.
 I have never been horseb ack riding.
 I’m kind of scared of the idea of getting on top of a horse.
-Maybe I s hould try a donkey or some animal that moves a little more slowly.
+Maybe is hould try a donkey or some animal that moves a little more slowly.

 Emma mentions horseback riding and “zip-lining.”
 “Z ip (zip) – lining (lining)” is an activity in which you are attached, you are connect ed, to a long cable (cable) – a metal rope, you can think of it as – that is high u p in the air, and you actually ride, if you will, on this cable.
 You go down the cable, often over a beautiful area out in nature.
 I, of course, have never been zip-lining.
 I t looks like fun.
 Maybe someday I’ll try it.